 Like a stereotypical midwife I love knitting.
 I am also an avid reader, gardener and hiker.
 When off-call you can find me identifying plants and dipping into lakes and rivers!

-Kathleen has privileges at the Lucina Birth Centre and Royal Alexandra Hospital.
-Kathleen is not taking clients who are due after August 2024.
-If you are a repeat of hers, please send us an email and we will be happy to find you another midwife to care for you.
+Kathleen is currently on a leave of absence from community work.
+You may see her at the hospital in her role as an In-House Registered Midwife!
+If you are a repeat of hers, please send us a message using the Contact button above and we will be happy to find you another midwife to care for you.

 Melanna Mamo, RM (she/her/hers)